inspiredlabs/cwb.us.org/README.md

   - I can help identify a CMS which is `Easy to manage`, `not dependent on a 3rd party developer` and versatile enough for you to `make changes to the menu bar, including menu options, drop down options, and logo`.
   - The CMS should bring ease-of-use features, like `Wordpress`, and next-gen speed and security.
 - Testing and `UAT`:
   - To be certain this new platform suits your needs – you should try it before you live with it!
 One way to do this properly is through `User Acceptance Testing` or `UAT`.
-This assessment process is aimed at getting you only what you need.
-This works using training and tailoring the CMS to your criteria.
+This assessment process aims to get only the features you need.
+This works through training, and tailoring the CMS to fit your criteria.
   - `UAT` keeps you in control, helping you strike a balance of _technical intervention_, and where you are happy work _autonomously_.

 ### Design Inspiration